Avonex (Interferon Beta-1A)

 How Taken

-injection into muscle once weekly
+injection into muscle once a week

 What Is Avonex Used For?